Loewner Theory for Bernstein functions II: applications to inhomogeneous continuous-state branching processes: Time-inhomogeneous branching processes

-As we observed in Theorem \ref{thm:REF_BP}, the Laplace exponents of a branching process form a topological reverse evolution family contained in $\BF$, and vice versa.
-In order to get the ODE in Theorem \ref{thm:main_BP}, one also needs the absolute continuity, i.e.\ condition~\ref{REF3}.
+According to Theorem~\ref{thm:REF_BP}, the Laplace exponents of a branching process~$(Z_t)$ form a topological reverse evolution family~$(v_{s,t})$ contained in $\BF$, and vice versa.
+In order to get the ODE in Theorem~\ref{thm:main_BP}, one also needs the absolute continuity, i.e.\ property~\ref{REF3}.

 Various conditions assuring that a given topological (reverse) evolution family is actually absolutely continuous are known, see e.g.\ \cite[Section~3.4]{GHP}.
-Below we apply two of them to the Laplace exponents of continuous-state branching processes.
+Applying one of them to the Laplace exponents of~$(Z_t)$ allows us to establish a \textit{one-to-one correspondence} between branching processes with sufficiently regular behaviour of the first two moments and a class of L\'evy families.
+Namely, we prove the following result.